 Reference types (mostly the type string).

-The problem with the compilation of the class in our example is connected with the reference types and the restriction on the compiler not to allow simultaneous use of the operator new when declaring a constant when this constant is declared with the modifier const, unless the reference type can be calculated at compile time.
+The problem with the compilation of the class in our example is connected to the reference type and the restriction by the compiler forbidding the use of the operator new when declaring a constant, if the constant has already been declared with the modifier const, unless this constant is a reference type that can be calculated at compile time.

-As we can guess, the only reference type, which can be calculated at compile time while using the operator new is string.
+As we might guess, the only reference type which can be calculated at compile time, while using the operator new, is string.

 Therefore, the only possibilities for reference type constants that are declared with modifier const are, as follows: